 The key difference between our generation and that of our predecessors, is that we are finding ourselves in a globalized workforce that has altered drastically the lives of many, if not most workers.
 Our generation is finding work is more like a marathon, particularly when it comes to income generation.
 And for many of us, this also means all on our own.
 Yes, that's right: today, more of us are singled than coupled!

 Many of us are also finding ourselves more and more stressed by environmental issues brought on by having to cope with more complicated rules, standards, cultures and crowds.
 Traffic jams are now seen as 'normal', we too must avail ourselves of the technologies that keep us successful given the 24/7 nature of life today and it's harder than ever to find a quiet place to hear oneself think!Experts say we - every man (and every woman), the everyday 'salt of the earth' worker (remember that term!?!) - haven't gotten a decent raise in almost 40 years!
 I know I've felt - and lived - that reality too.
 On top of it all, expenses across the board - especially in health care, education (if we have kids) and housing - have skyrocketed.
+And all of these social and environmental stressors interact with the internal and outside biological stresses and strains all of us face as we move through our adulthood and the lifespan.

 All of this could and can be